square/SquarePointOfSaleSDK-iOS/README.md

 }
 ```

-When you're ready to charge the customer, use our API Connection object to bring Point of Sale into the foreground to complete the payment.
+When you're ready to charge the customer, bring Point of Sale into the foreground to complete the payment:

 ```swift
 do {